yogsototh/krambook/README.md

 ### What is the idea of the project?

-provide macros for Markdown then transform the text in Latex and generate a `pdf` file.
+Provide macros for Markdown then transform the text in Latex and generate a `pdf` file.

 ### Why not using LaTeX directly?